ucr-hpcc/ucr-hpcc.github.io/content/en/About/facility/access.md

 * Email user account request to [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
 Please include email address and full name of both user and PI.
 * An FAU for the annual registration fee (see below) is required if a PI's lab is not registered yet.

+After account information has been recieved, next vist how to [login](/manuals/login).

 ## Recharging rates